High-order Phase Transition in Random Hypergrpahs: Introduction

 \end{description} \end{theorem}

 The case $s=1$ corresponds to the vertex-to-vertex connection.
-The threshold of giant connected component is $p=\frac{1+o(1)}{(r-1){n\choose r-1}}$.
-Equivalently, the number of edges at this critical point is about $\frac{(1+o(1))n}{r(r-1)}$.
-This is consistent to Schmidt-Pruzan and Shamir's result on $H^r_{n,m}$ \cite{PS}.
+The threshold of the emergence of the giant connected component is $p=\frac{1}{(r-1){n\choose r-1}}$.
+Equivalently, the number of edges at this critical point is about $\frac{n}{r(r-1)}$.
+This is consistent to Schmidt-Pruzan and Shamir's result \cite{PS} on $H^r(n,m)$.
+Similar results have been independently proved by Cooley, Kang, and Koch \cite{CKK} (also see \cite{CKP}) with more careful analysis near the threshold.
+The explicit formula for the size of the giant component is novel.

-Our method is similar to the classical approach for studying the phase transition of Erd\H{o}s--R\'enyi random graph model.
-We will couple the branching process in hypergraphs with a multi-fold Poisson branching process.
-The detail is explained in section 2.
-In section 3, we will prove the main theorem.
-There are variations of the $s$-th-order connection and the phase transition is similar.
-Those results are discussed in the last section.
+Our method is similar to the classical approach for studying the phase transition in Erd\H{o}s--R\'enyi random graph model.
+We will need two special Gatson-Watson branching processes-the multi-fold Poisson branching process and the multi-fold binomial branching process.
+Details are explained in Section 2.
+In Section 3, we will prove the main theorem.
+In Section 4, we will prove the explicit formula for the size of the giant component.